What You Need to Know About Lecanemab and Donanemab

 - Bleeding disorders or those on blood thinners

-- Other serious conditions such as cancer
+- Other conditions like cancer

-What should I do if I am Stanford Health Care patient and believe I qualify?
+What should I do if I think I qualify?

 Discover world-class care